CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 # 5 - Writing Data

-Now we're on to our next user-facing feature: adding a restaurant.
+Our next story in Trello is:

+- [ ] Add restaurants

 This will give us a chance to go through another outside-in sequence starting from an end-to-end test.

 Create a file `tests/e2e/specs/managing-restaurants.spec.js` and add the following: